QubitPi/Horten/README.md

 - security aspect, such as Authentication or Authorization
 - any business layer logics, such as formating a notification message

-For this reason, Notification Webservice is suitable for a microservice architecture.
+For this reason, Horten is suitable for a microservice architecture.

 Documentation
 -------------